-The Basic Performance Track is suited for smaller sized buildings or projects with accelerated design and build schedules that are unable to invest the time necessary for the Enhanced Performance Track.
-Eligible projects will be planned buildings with at least 20,000 square feet or more of conditioned floor area and in the early design stage (at or before Design Development phase is complete).
+The Expedited Track is suited for smaller sized buildings or projects with accelerated design and build schedules that are unable to invest the time necessary for the Enhanced Performance Track.
+Eligible projects will be planned buildings with at least 20,000 square feet or more of conditioned floor area and may be eligible for rebates even after design has been completed, but prior to energy efficient equipment being ordered, purchased or installed.
 The buildings under this track will have less aggressive savings targets; typically, these buildings will have less than 75,000 square feet of conditioned floor space.
 Projects under the Expedited Track are not eligible for either EDA or Design Team rebates.
+However, the program will provide financial assistance to participating SRP customers to cover 50% of the required Energy Modeling cost up to \$15,000.
 These projects must be utilizing a professional design team, established energy efficiency goals, and an integrated design method which includes whole-building energy modeling not facilitated by the program.
-The participation process involves submitting the program application before any of the identified energy efficiency measures are selected for implementation and purchased.
+The participation process involves submitting the program application before any of the identified energy efficiency measures are purchased.
 As-built buildings performance will be established with a calibrated energy model and supporting documentation.